Category

 2. Deep clean the Kitchen…Simply clear the countertops.
 By now all dishes should be in the dishwasher.
 If not, go ahead and wash them with your hands.
 If extra greasy, Dawn dish soap has just become your best pal with some warm water.
 Lastly, clean the stove and the floor then empty the trash bin.

 Check in the fridge.
 Quickly remove all out dated food even the cooked ones that has been there for more then a week.
-Grad hold s thick sheet of paper towel damp with warm water and vinegar and wipe down the shelves.
+Grad hold of a thick sheet of paper towel damp with warm water and distilled vinegar and wipe down the shelves.
 Do the same for the microwave oven.

-Extra Tips: Dawn dish soap is an all-purpose cleaner which is good for cleaning stove tops, cabinets appliances and countertops.
-Go light as it suds easily but gets the job done fast.
+Extra Tips: Dawn dish soap is powerful all-purpose cleaner which is good for cleaning grease off stove tops, cabinets, appliances and countertops.
+The perfect (grease terminator) Go light as it suds easily, but gets the job done fast.

 Evening Tasks (Final Touches)